pingcap/docs/tidb-cloud/monitor-built-in-alerting.md

 Alternatively, you can also add the subscription from the **Alert Subscription** page as follows:

 1. Log in to the [TiDB Cloud console](https://tidbcloud.com).
-2. Click <MDSvgIcon name="icon-left-projects" /> in the lower-left corner, switch to the target project if you have multiple projects, and then click **Project Admin**.
+2. Click <MDSvgIcon name="icon-left-projects" /> in the lower-left corner, switch to the target project if you have multiple projects, and then click **Admin**.
 3. On the **Admin** page of your project, click **Alert Subscription**.
 4. Click **Add Subscriber**, enter your email address in the displayed dialog, and then click **Add**.